 “The objects of The Club shall be:-

-1.3.1. to maintain and conduct a Club of non-political character, and to provide clubrooms, bowling greens and other conveniences for the use and recreation of Club and community members;
+1.3.1. to maintain and conduct a Club of non-political character, culture and gender impartiality and to provide clubrooms, bowling greens and other conveniences for the use and recreation of Club and community members;

 1.3.2. to promote such other objects as the members shall determine but always to have in mind the advancement and best interests of the game of bowls and sportsmanship;